jfalcou/eve/doc/internals/design.md

 Design Decisions {#design_rationale}
 ================

-@section rationale-simd SIMD registers as Type x Cardinal
+@section rationale-simd SIMD registers as Type x Width

 There is multiple way to abstract away SIMD registers.
 The choice made by **EVE** is to provide a type interface based on the underlying **type** and **width** (or number of lanes).